- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 Why do I have patches of dark skin?

 Some adolescents with PCOS have higher levels of insulin in their blood.
 Higher levels of insulin can sometimes cause patches of darkened skin on the back of your neck, under your arms, and in your groin area (inside upper thighs).

 Will PCOS affect my ability to have children some day?

-Women with PCOS have a normal uterus and healthy eggs.
-Many women with PCOS have trouble getting pregnant, but some women have no trouble at all.
+People with PCOS have a normal uterus and healthy eggs.
+Many people with PCOS have trouble getting pregnant, but some people have no trouble at all.
 If you’re concerned about your fertility (ability to get pregnant) in the future, talk to your health care provider about all the new options available, including medications to lower your insulin levels or to help you ovulate each month.

 What can I do about having PCOS?

 The most important treatment for PCOS is working towards a healthy lifestyle that includes healthy eating and daily exercise.
 There are also excellent medications to help you manage irregular periods, hair growth, and acne.
 Ask your health care provider about the various treatment options.